Skip to main content

 Texas Farm and Ranch Lands Conservation Program (TFRLCP)

-The IRS has been aggressively targeting syndicated conservation easements - schemes where promoters sell shares to investors with inflated appraisals.
-In 2024, the IRS designated these as "listed transactions" (abusive tax shelters).
+The IRS has been targeting syndicated conservation easements - schemes where promoters sell shares to investors with inflated appraisals - since Notice 2017-10, issued in December 2016, which first designated them "listed transactions" (abusive tax shelters).
+Courts vacated that notice on Administrative Procedure Act grounds, and Treasury re-identified the same transactions by final regulation effective October 8, 2024.

-This does not affect legitimate individual landowner donations to reputable land trusts.
-It does mean the IRS scrutinizes large deductions more carefully.
+The syndication rules do not target legitimate individual landowner donations to reputable land trusts.
+They do mean the IRS scrutinizes large deductions more carefully.
 Work with a qualified appraiser, an experienced conservation attorney, and an accredited land trust.

 Frequently asked questions